-One of the most common problems reported to plumbers by homeowners is that the dishwasher is not draining.
-While it can be scary to open the dishwasher door and see standing water in the bottom, it isn’t always a plumbing emergency.
-In fact, you may be able to correct the problem yourself without professional assistance.
+One of the most common problems reported to plumbers by homeowners is when a dishwasher won’t drain.
+While it can be scary to open the dishwasher door and see standing water at the bottom, it isn’t always a plumbing emergency.
+In fact, you may be able to correct the problem yourself without professional help.

 What to Do When Your Dishwasher Won't Drain

-If draining your dishwasher is an issue, here are 8 things you can try:
+If draining your dishwasher is an issue, here are eight simple techniques to try at home.

 1. Run the Disposal

-A full disposal or an air gap in a connecting hose may prevent water from properly draining out of the machine.
+A full garbage disposal or an air gap in a connecting hose can prevent water from properly draining out of the dishwasher.
+Simply running the disposal for about 30 seconds may fix the issue.

 2. Check for Blockages